typealiased/mockingbird/README.md

 By default, Mockingbird will generate target mocks into `Mockingbird/Mocks/` under the project’s source root directory.
 (Specify a custom location to generate mocks for each target using the `outputs` CLI option.)

-Unit test targets that import a module with a corresponding mocks file should include the mocks file under Build Phases → Compile Sources.
+Unit test targets that import a module with generated mocks should include the mocks file under Build Phases → Compile Sources.

 ![Build Phases → Compile Sources](Documentation/Assets/test-target-compile-sources.png)